PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper-group/+page.md

 ## Introduction
 `PaperGroup` is a paper figure that can contain other paper figures.
-These other paper figures will be affected by the position and the size of the `PaperGroup` figure, making it perfect for grouping relevant paper children together, and to scale them to different sizes.
+These other paper figures will be affected by the position and the size of the `PaperGroup` figure, making it perfect for grouping relevant paper figures together, and to scale them the same way.

 ::: tip Example